 To maintain a competitive advantage in your marketplace, you need to be savvy about the importance of intellectual property rights (IPR).
-Litigation & dispute resolution partner at Willans LLP, Paul Gordon, gives a brief overview of protecting and defending this often-undervalued asset…
+Litigation & dispute resolution partner Paul Gordon gives a brief overview of protecting and defending this often-undervalued asset…

 What different kinds of intellectual property rights are out there?

 It is extremely important that you consider which different types of IPR your business would benefit from to ensure that your rights are protected.
 If you don’t, your business could be at risk.

 Your business may be able to benefit from some or even all these rights, and each are very different.
 For example, some require registration, some exist automatically, and each right will have a different protection period.
 There are various different types of IPR, which include (but are not limited to) patents, design rights (both registered and unregistered), copyright, and trade marks.

 How can I be proactive in looking after my intellectual property rights?